Первинний альдостеронізм

 Adenomas are extremely rare in children, but primary aldosteronism sometimes occurs in childhood adrenal carcinoma or hyperplasia.

-In adrenal hyperplasia, which is more common among older men, both adrenals are overactive, and no adenoma is present.
+In adrenal hyperplasia, which is more common among older males, both adrenals are overactive, and no adenoma is present.
 The clinical picture can also occur with certain forms of congenital adrenal hyperplasia (in which other mineralocorticoids are elevated) and the dominantly inherited dexamethasone-suppressible hyperaldosteronism.

 Small aldosterone-secreting adenomas are increasingly recognized as a cause of primary hypertension even when serum potassium levels are normal.